- Who Can Submit?

 - Rights for Authors and Digital Commons @ ACU

 Anyone may submit an original article to be considered for publication in Discernment: Theology and the Practice of Ministry provided he or she owns the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
 Authors are the initial owners of the copyrights to their works (an exception in the non-academic world to this might exist if the authors have, as a condition of employment, agreed to transfer copyright to their employer).

 Editorial and Publishing Process

-Submissions should be made online.
+Manuscripts should meet the word length for their genre listed in Aims and Scope (including footnotes) and should be submitted online.
 At the time of submission, authors must represent and warrant that submitted manuscripts have not been published elsewhere, are not currently under review elsewhere, have been submitted with the full knowledge of their institutional home (if any), and are not infringing of copyright or other rights of third parties.

 Once a manuscript has been determined to be of sufficient academic rigor and relevance to the journal's mission, the editors will initiate a double-blind peer-review process, during which time authors and reviewers remain anonymous.
 Authors will receive email notification once reviewers agree on one of the following possible outcomes for the article: